-- Realize that illness is but the lower portion or phase of the law of health and that health and sickness are but manifestations of the same law. - Realize that there is a cause for the manifestation and that the illness is the effect. - Realize that the cause is within yourself-due to the processes of thinking in which you have indulged or are indulging. - 4.
-Come into agreement with yourself that you will change or correct any thought processes, acts, or attitudes which could in any way contribute to the illness you now propose to master and eliminate.
-Willingness to take this step is the most important of all. - Examine minutely your dominant mental attitude on the many subjects which come before you daily and be firm in your determination to change each one you find is not good and then make a persistent and unswerving effort to adjust each attitude, act, or method of thinking that you find to be contrary to positive, good.
-Realize that all things are gov- - Realize that all things are governed by law and believe in the principles you apply. - principles you apply.
+1. Realize that illness is but the lower portion or phase of the law of health and that health and sickness are but manifestations of the same the effect.

+2. Realize that there is a cause for the manifestation and that the illness is dulged or are indulging.

+3. Realize that the cause is within yourself-due to the processes of thinking in which you have inmost important of all.

+4. Come into agreement with yourself that you will change or correct any thought processes, acts, or attitudes which could in any way contribute to the illness you now propose to master and eliminate.
+Willingness to take this step is the erned by law and believe in the principles you apply.
 7. Eliminate from your consciousness all belief in chance and know that the laws and principles you are now using are potent and powerful and that exact results must be attained which will be in accordance with your sincerity and the correctness of your application.